mandt-lab/shallow-ntc/README.md

 # Setup

-- Update `setup.py` according to your system and location of your data.
+- Update the overall project configuration in [`configs.py`](configs.py) according to your system and location of your data.
 You can find instructions for obtaining coco, kodak, and tecnick data in https://github.com/mandt-lab/RD-sandwich#data-preparation
 - To use Slurm, create a directory called './slurm_jobs', and modify `slurm_template.py`